Pike96/UHistory/README.md

 - Please close the popup every time the backup is done to make sure that backup succeeds.

 ## Log

+- 180113 - Add custom filename.
+Catch error of invalid file when reading

 - 180101 - Fix incorrect filename